-All copies of references placed in the file wrapper during prosecution, should be retained therein, when forwarded to Issue and Gazette Branch.
+All copies of references placed in the file wrapper during prosecution, should be retained therein, when the allowed application is forwarded to the Office of Quality Review.

 1302.13 Signing [R-18]

 The primary examiner and the assistant examiner involved in the allowance of an application will print or stamp their names on the file wrapper in place of their signatures.
 Each examiner shall place his initials after his printed or stamped name.
 A primary examiner who prepares an application for issue himself prints or stamps his name and initials the file wrapper only in the "Primary Examiner" space.
 A line should be drawn through the "Assistant Examiner" box to make it clear that the absence of a name in the box was not an oversight.